Basic Eating and Cleansing for a Healthier Life

 I’ve thought and have read a lot about the emotionally underpinnings behind the stuff that makes us do what we do.
 If behavior modification was imposed upon us in a Pavlovian manner, we could change our behavior without reflection.
 If left to ourselves, however, behavior can not be changed unless you grok what instigates and sustains what you do, and why you do it.

-But, having just blathered about it, behavior modification is, per se, beyond the scope of this particular post.
-Here, my aim is not to capitulate to my penchant for psychobabble, nor is it to provide an exhaustive list of food menus (there’s more than you can digest on the Web for that); instead, this “Diet 101″ post focuses on my general understanding of non-fast, non-processed food and drink that can become part of your lifestyle, and help get you more fit.
+But, having just blathered about it, behavior modification is beyond the scope of this particular post.
+Here, my aim is not to capitulate to my penchant for psychobabble, nor is it to give an exhaustive list of food menus (there’s more than you can digest on the Web for that); instead, this “Diet 101″ post focuses on my general understanding of non-fast, non-processed food and drink that can become part of your lifestyle, and help get you more fit.

 Eat and Drink What’s Natural